Sulavjung/gatsbyPersonalSite/src/content/blogPost/Why your friends aren't supporting you?.md

 Date: 2023/08/12
 Author: Sulav Jung Hamal
 BookAuthor: Sulav Jung Hamal
-Type: "🪴Personal"
+Type: Blog
 slug: whyyourfriendsarentsupportingyou
 Genera: Personal
 Status: Finished
 Fun_Meter: Informative
 Cover_Image: https://source.unsplash.com/Sj0iMtq_Z4w/1320x800
 Description: The whole article came about from me asking the same question.
 Then, when I sat down and start typing, I realized their perspectives and my own.
 We are just here with different feelings and different moods.
 Sometimes, we do things because we want to.
 But in the rest, we don't do things just because we don't want to.
 There is no more than that.
-Tag:
+tags:
-  - "blog"
+  - blog
-  - "Article"
+  - Article
 ---

 ## Hey,